Syntocinon Negligence

 Call 0345 872 6666

-Our specialist solicitors understand the difficulty you may be experiencing, and we will do our utmost to secure the compensation you deserve to help you to get your life back on track.
-We have a great deal of experience in securing compensation on behalf of clients who have suffered due to negligence.
+At JMW Solicitors, our medical negligence solicitors can help you to make a claim for compensation if an injury has been caused to you or your baby from inducing labour.
+Our specialist team understands the difficulty you may be experiencing, and we will do our utmost to secure the compensation you deserve to help you get your life back on track.
+We have vast experience in securing compensation on behalf of clients who have suffered due to negligence.

-Speak to us about your Syntocinon negligence claim today by calling 0345 872 6666 or, if you would rather we contacted you, simply complete our online enquiry form and a member of the team will call you to discuss your situation in more detail.
-Our initial advice is free and if we believe your case should be investigated we can discuss the funding options.
-This include our no win, no fee agreements and legal aid if the case relates to brain damage caused to a baby in the womb, during birth or in the first few weeks of life.
+Our initial advice is free and, if we believe your case should be investigated, we can discuss the funding options.
+This includes no win, no fee agreements across all medical negligence claims, and legal aid if the case relates to brain damage caused to a baby in the womb, during birth or in the first few weeks of life.

 What Our Clients Say